 How the heck, could a business card (a piece of paper), and technology relate to one another?

 Well… Back in 2016, in the good old days of Cyber DriveWare, we used a slide which everybody liked.
 The slide was actually a scheme.
-A scheme presenting our technology, in a graphical manner.
+One which presented our technology, in a semi-graphical manner.

-At the time, it was quite challenging for us to explain our technology in a brief manner.
+At the time, it was quite a challenge for us, to explain our technology in a brief manner.
 That slide came for help.
 It allowed people to better understand our technological scope.
 With this slide, we managed to achieve an “a-ha moment”.
-People got it!
+People got it.
+It was a breakthrough!

 We then realized that if people could remember that one slide, then they’d understand and remember our startup as a whole.
-But how to make a slide memorable when we are up against 100 slides from 10 other finalists?
+But how to make a slide memorable?
+How to standout when we are up against 100 slides from 10 other finalists?

 For us the solution was in the business card.
 Yes!
 You are reading it right!
 An old-school paper-based business card 🙂